-A: Returns are processed as exchanges only, and contact by email must be made within 3 days of receiving the order.
-All concerns regarding the fit, color, and/or quality of the order, as well as details of the exchange should be directed to firstname.lastname@example.org.
+It happens!
+Returns are processed as exchanges only.
+Contact by email must be made within 3 days of receiving the order.
+All concerns regarding the fit, color, and/or quality of the order, as well as details of the exchange should be directed to email@example.com.

 Items returned for exchange must arrive back in original condition (unwashed, unworn) within 10 days of arrival to the recipient.
 Exchanges cannot be processed without the original packing slip that comes in the package.
 Please allow at least 2 weeks for the exchange order to ship.

-A: We use the most sustainable fabrics we can find.
-All of our clothing is made from natural fibers such as cotton, linen, and hemp, and some are blends.
+We use the most sustainable fabrics we can find.
+All of our clothing is made from natural fibers such as cotton, linen, and hemp, and wool.
 We have recently introduced raw silk and tencel, which is made from cellulose pulp.
 We seek to source our materials from reputable facilities that practice business at the same ethical standards we do.

 Hemp is one of the strongest fibers in the world and grows extremely fast in any kind of climate.
 It does not exhaust the soil, uses little water, and requires no pesticides or herbicides.
 With high moisture absorbency, high heat conductivity, and excellent abrasion resistance, the hemp fibers can be made into beautiful, comfortable and long lasting clothes.
 The more you wash them, the softer they get!
 No wonder it’s considered by many as the most versatile and sustainable plant on earth.

 Linen fabrics are made with flax fibers.
 Flax is very similar to hemp in its growing and cultivating properties as well as its durability and wear.
 Linen fibers are 100% biodegradable, they produce little to no lint, and can be worn year round.